You can purchase this book from the MOTHER EARTH NEWS store: Guerilla Furniture Design.

 9. Install a support bar, or stretcher, low on the back legs to provide more lateral stiffness.
 This piece runs parallel to the length of the desktop.
 It could be a 2x2, a piece of pipe or scrap wood, or an X-shaped wire brace.
 For this version, I used a salvaged chain-link fence top bar, secured by friction-fit in a hole in each back leg and pinned with a drywall screw.

-For another project from Guerrilla Furniture Design, try this The DIY Scrap Table
+For another project from Guerrilla Furniture Design, try this: The DIY Scrap Table.

 Excerpted from Guerrilla Furniture Design © Will Holman.
 Photography by © Kip Dawkins Photography and © Ryan LeCluyse.
 Illustrations by © Koren Shadmi.
 Used with permission of Storey Publishing.
+Buy this book from our store: Guerilla Furniture Design.